 - 24/7 service requests: You can submit a service request at any time, either by phone or online.
 It’s important to note, though, that doesn’t mean you can expect a technician at your home within a few hours.
 Per its Terms of Service, Choice Home Warranty has up to two days after receiving a service request from you to notify a technician.

-In order to get an exact quote, you’ll need to contact Choice Home Warranty by phone or use its online quote tool.
-I tested quotes in several major cities and found the rates were consistent across all of them — the Basic plan costs $33.33 per month and the Total plan costs $40 per month.
-You can choose to pay in monthly installments or a single annual payment.
-If you can afford to do so, choose the annual payment, as this will save you $30 over the course of the year.
+To get an exact quote, you’ll need to contact Choice Home Warranty by phone or use its online quote tool.
+We tested quotes in several major cities and found the rates were consistent across all of them — the Basic plan cost $41.25 per month, and the Total plan cost $50 per month.
+The payment plan you select will save you money, and they do occasionally offer specials.

-If you add optional coverage to your plans, expect those rates to rise.
+Adding optional coverage to your plan will cause your rates to rise.
 And if your home is over 5,000 square feet, you’ll have to pay a $250 surcharge.